ulagbulag/cassette/README.md

 ![Cassette logo](/assets/logo.webp)

-This is a Template-based dynamic declarative web UI framework built with [Yew].
+This is a Cloud-native Template-based dynamic declarative web UI framework built with [Yew].

 ## Tutorial